Heroin Addiction Treatment and Rehab Centers Near Me

 The first step in heroin rehab is detox.
 The main objective of detox is to relieve withdrawal symptoms while your body adjusts to functioning without the drug.7 Detox from heroin under medical supervision helps ensure that the patient is as safe and comfortable as possible.8

 The type of detox program will depend on the facility chosen.
-Some facilities choose to ease the detox process through medication-assisted treatment.
+Some heroin rehabilitation centers choose to ease the detox process through medication-assisted treatment.